gohweichong/IDAssigment1/README.md

 # Design Process(Wireframe)
 Heading Menu: All pages of the website will start of with a header menu that show all five web pages.
 Home, About, Feats, Contact Us and an image of a magnifying glass that will represent the search page.
 There will also be the Tag Heuer logo at the top left to always indicate the website of the company.

 Home Page: As a customer, I want to buy a watch from a brand that exudes luxury.
 Thus I created a design with a slick black background, so that the whole website looks more mysterious, mature and luxurious.
 The customers would also want to know how the Tag Heuer watches look like, so I made sure that the home page would show the a good picture of a good pile of watches to attract customers based on the looks of the luxurious watches.
 I also added a phrase saying "Pushing The Limits of Watches to Greater Heights Since 1860" to impress customers or draw them in because of how long Tag Heuer has been created.
+A video is right below the screen to show the newest watch that Tagheuer is selling, this is a quick way to pull in customers who want a good look at our watches.

 About Page: As a customer, I would like to know more about the Tag Heuer in this page.
 The about page is then started with a heading that says About and a photo of another watch in it.
 The page is about the history of the founder and how he started the Tag Heuer business.
 Adding on I add on the hashtag that our company promotes "#DontCrackUnderPressure" to show customers our work mindset when it comes to Tag Heuer, and I add on a photo of a man doing a rigorous task but trying hard to struggle through.
 This photo will emphasize the mindset of #DontCrackUnderPressure and will help relay our message even better.
 Through these methods, the customer would have a good understanding of how the company came about and be impressed with the company's goals.